-Building on the principles of oceanography, this more advanced course will cover the main ocean and atmosphere systems.
+Building on the Principles of Oceanography, this more advanced course will cover the main ocean and atmosphere systems.
 This includes an introduction to Earth system dynamics and the study of interactions between physical processes and major biogeochemical cycles.
-The physical forcing and ecosystem responses will be quantitatively illustrated for upwelling systems, oligotrophic systems, coastal systems around South Africa and the Southern Ocean.
+The physical forcing and ecosystem responses will be quantitatively illustrated for upwelling systems, oligotrophic systems, coastal systems around South Africa, and the Southern Ocean.
 Emphasis will be on treating the systems in an integrative manner.
 The course comprises six 2-week modules, which cover the above topics.
 Methods of data sampling and analysis will be covered in the tutorials and practicals.

-DP requirements: Attendance at tutorials and practicals, and a class mark of at least 40%.
+DP requirements: Attendance at practicals, and a class mark of at least 40%.

-Assessment: Tutorials/practicals and tests count 40%; one 3-hour examination written in October counts 60%.
+Assessment: Practicals and tests count 50%; one 3-hour examination written in October counts 50%.
 A subminimum of 40% in the examination is required.